JordanRL/Roster/docs/roster/latest/Roster/Roster.md

     description
     :   *No description available*

+    **Command->getNativeDefinition Description**

     Gets the InputDefinition to be used to create representations of this Command.

      Can be overridden to provide the original command representation when it would otherwise be changed by merging with the application InputDefinition.

      This method is not part of public API and should not be used directly.

+---

 !!! signature "public Command->addArgument(string $name, int|null $mode, string $description, string|string[]|null $default)"
     **$name**